 |

-I make woodblock prints using the traditional Japanese hanga method.
-Hanga is color woodblock printing entirely by hand, using a hand-held baren instead of a press, from multiple blocks with water, pigments, and rice paste.
-It was the technique used to make the ukiyo-e and shin-hanga prints of Japan.
+I make woodblock prints using the Japanese hanga method.
+Hanga is color woodblock printing entirely by hand, using a hand-held baren instead of a press, from multiple carved blocks.
+Printing materials are water, pigments, and rice paste.
+This was the technique used to make the ukiyo-e and shin-hanga prints of Japan.

 |

-Fascinated by how making and viewing two-dimensional art can change the way we see our world, I am in love with the color woodblock print, especially woodblock prints made with water using the Japanese hanga method.
+Fascinated by how two-dimensional art can change the way we see our world, I am in love with the color woodblock print, especially woodblock prints made with water using the Japanese hanga method.

-I love the look of these prints: the clean carved edges juxtaposed with the soft watercolor look of the colors.
-I love their simple materials of wood and water.
-I love the intimate, responsive, tactile nature of this art form.
+I love the look of hanga prints: clean carved edges juxtaposed with a soft watercolor look in the colors.
+I love the intimate, tactile nature of this art form.
+I love the simple materials of wood and water involved in their making.

 Highest quality artist pigments, rice paste, and acid-free cotton rag paper are my printing materials.
 Brushes and a hand-held baren are my printing tools.
 Each print is hand-rubbed, often from 10 or more separate carved blocks.